 (e) Certification of Student, Program, and Supervisor.

-(1) Students.

-- (A) Certification by the Law School Dean shall be filed with the Clerk of the Court and, unless it is sooner withdrawn, shall remain in effect until expiration of eighteen (18) months. - (B) Certification to appear generally, or in a particular case, may be withdrawn by the Court at any time, in the discretion of the Court, and without any showing of cause.
+- (1) Students. - (A) Certification by the Law School Dean shall be filed with the Clerk of the Court and, unless it is sooner withdrawn, shall remain in effect until expiration of eighteen (18) months.